-THORACIC & PELVIC STRIKE PLATES: ROUTINE TIGHTENING
+ROUTINE TIGHTENING: THORACIC & PELVIC STRIKE PLATES / FOOT PEDALS

 Periodic tightening of the thoracic and pelvic drop strike plates will assure proper functioning and reduce wear on the cocking arms.
-It is advised to tighten once/month.
+We recommend doing this once/month.

 First, cock the drop.
-Using the long-handled 3/16" allen wrench provided with your table, insert it between the two springs on the drop mechanism and firmly tighten the screw in each strike plate.
+Using the long-handled 3/16" allen wrench provided, insert it between the two springs and firmly tighten the screw in each strike plate.